adsric/docker-dev/README.md

 A good example would be to run the shell command on the `php` container created by this project.
 Allowing access to run `composer` to install any composer php dependencies.

----

-### Disclaimer

-This project, has been set up to provide the necessary parts of an environment using the most simple container possible, however if you want add other containers or change the infrastructure.

-**Go for it!**